2016 - ongoing

 Read the statement at the bottom.

-From April 2016 to December 2017, I was the Artist-in-Residence at the Broad Institute of MIT and Harvard in Cambridge, Massachusetts.
-During my residency, I became curious about how medical science began in civilization, and how it evolved to the present moment.
-My projects at the Broad Institute wove together information taken from three different points in time—Ancient Origin, Contemporary Past, and the Present.
+During my residency at the Broad Institute of MIT and Harvard, I became curious about history of medicine and how it evolved to the present moment.
+I ended up looking at three different types of writings/papers from Ancient Origin, Contemporary Past, and the Present.

-Ancient Origin is represented by the Edwin Smith Papyrus, an Egyptian medical papyrus from 1600 BC which included prognosis for the first time in recorded history.
+The Edwin Smith Papyrus is an Egyptian medical papyrus from 1600 BC that included prognosis for the first time in recorded history.
 On this papyrus, rational science is not seen as being at odds with magic, and on its verso, magic spells are recorded as legitimate medical treatments.
 I incorporated magic spells from the papyrus in many different pieces.
-Contemporary Past is represented by the Initial sequencing and analysis of the human genome, a scientific paper published in Nature in 2001.
-The Human Genome Project changed the way we do science forever.
-I incorporated the entirety of the Initial sequencing and analysis of the human genome for “Sequencing stories.”
-The Present is represented by scientific writings traced by hand from the whiteboards at the Broad Institute.
-I scanned my traced drawings and layered each image to create complex visual forms.

 Sequencing the past to the future